jakub-tucek/clusterize/docs/QUICK_GUIDE.md

 ### Status

-If email notifications were enabled, the email will be send when all jobs finish.
+If email notifications were enabled, the email is send when all jobs finish.
 Second option is to check status manually using:

 ```